 If you’re familiar with Games Done Quick, you probably have a list of your own favourite runs and moments.
 Mine would be Naegleria’s Sonic the Hedgehog run of Summer Games Done Quick 2013, Witwix’s 100% I Wanna Be The Boshy run at Awesome Games Done Quick 2015, any of the blindfolded runs of Mike Tyson’s Punch-Out (which I can’t believe they eventually beat), anything by ProtoMagicalGirl, and Bonesaw577’s legendary Jak & Daxter run, which is just, wow, unbelievable.
 As for favourite moments, it’s not unusual to see a world record, a newly-discovered frame-perfect trick or game-breaking bug – sometimes all three at the same time – and the commentary is always providing comedy gold.
 And when there’s a break for some donations to be read, they can be heartwarming, tear-jerking, or hilarious; or, again, a mixture of all three.
 Shout-out to the anonymous hero ‘Spamsack’ who sent in the donation “I lost my virginity to a beautiful girl and my dad to cancer.
 One of these was awesome and done quick, the other not so much.”

 But if you’re familiar with Games Done Quick, you may also be aware of the multitude of trashy dramas surrounding the event.
 We’re not here to talk about most of those, for the simple reason that they are trashy dramas and I have little to no interest in them.
-The big scoops usually involve bans of some kind, and I hate to ‘Both Sides!’ this topic, given that we will shortly be moving onto the discussion of an actual Nazi, but I would like to throw out and I’m not suggesting that everyone who criticizes a GDQ ban, or has a critique of the event in general, is automatically stupid and wrong.
+The big scoops usually involve bans of some kind, and I hate to ‘Both Sides!’ this topic, given that we will shortly be moving onto the discussion of an actual Nazi, but I would like to throw out that I’m not suggesting that everyone who criticizes a GDQ ban, or has a critique of the event in general, is automatically stupid and wrong.
 One of the favourite runs I just mentioned earned its runner a six month ban which I would definitely disagree with, but not to the extent that it would sour my opinion of a charity event that raises millions of dollars for great causes while incorporating some of my favourite video games.

 Most of the complaints are based around one element; the fact that Games Done Quick is a much larger event than it used to be, and it’s definitely lost some of its personable, rough-around-the-edges charm, the kind that it used to have when the event was literally hosted in the basement of one of the runner’s mothers.
 It’s now a lot more professional, there’s more planning and an official opening and closing to the event, and skits, and prizes, and generally the tone of a PG-13 film.
 And to these complaints, I say, well, no shit!
 (Which I wouldn’t actually be able to say at a Games Done Quick event, but still) Of course the event is more professional, it has sponsors and organizers and it makes millions of dollars every year for charity.
 Of course they’re going to want as many viewers as possible.
 And it’s not like they aren’t still playing a bunch of awesome games that are done quick, so unless the only thing attracting you to GDQ was the frequency you heard someone say “Fuck!” then I don’t see the big deal.